 Avoid the bubonic plague by making sure that your pets do not have fleas.
 Your veterinarian can help suggest products and strategies for this.
 Reducing rodent populations and avoiding contact with heavily rodent-infested areas is also important.

 It is also possible for cats to catch some human diseases, but it is far less common than the reverse.

 - Influenza - Influenza is known for affecting many species, and there have been a few reports of cats contracting flu viruses from people.
 However, these cases are rare and not widespread.
 But since flu viruses do mutate frequently, your cat could potentially be at risk in the future.

-- Strep - Likewise, there is some research to suggest that cats can catch a Strep infection from people.
+- Strep - Likewise, cats can catch a Strep infection from people.
 This is not routinely recognized though.